nedron92/devcertkit/README.md

 Planned improvements include:
 - [ ] automatic EasyRSA download, if not available
-- [ ] OpenVPN client tooling (originally created in 2023, needs refactoring)
+- [ ] OpenVPN server-config creation
-- [ ] better configuration management

 ---

-# License
+## License

-This project is currently in an early development stage.
+This project is currently in development.
-Licensing will be clarified before v1.0.0.
+Licensing terms will be finalized before v1.0.0.

-EasyRSA itself is licensed separately by the OpenVPN community.
+EasyRSA is licensed separately by the OpenVPN community.